Clean water is always there because we're always here.

 How we've grown

-After more than 60 years, and as our service area grew through annexations and mergers, we now serve an area of 29 square miles and provide clean, reliable drinking water to over 63,000 residents.
-The District completed its first sewer plan in 1970 and currently provides sewer service to over 46,000 people.
+We been serving the Sammamish Plateau for more than 70 years!
+Our service area has grown through annexations and mergers, and we now serve an area of 29 square miles across the cities of Sammamish, Issaquah, and areas of unincorporated King County.
+We provide clean, reliable drinking water to more than 64,000 residents.
+The District completed its first sewer plan in 1970 and currently provides sewer service to more than 48,000 people.
 That’s a lot of customers to keep happy and we take that job seriously every day.

 Water is life